2024 SAN JOSE DAY OF REMEMBRANCE

 San Jose Taiko

-San Jose Taiko returns to our first live Day of Remembrance event since 2020.
-Continuously innovating, they have been collaborating with performers from other communities and integrating other forms of artistic expression into their set in recent years.
+Last year, San Jose Taiko celebrated its 50th anniversary with captivating performances.
+Continuously innovating, San Jose Taiko has been collaborating with performers from other communities and integrating new forms of artistic expression into their set.